A Berney Arms Adventure!

 Berney Arms – the middle of nowhere

 I never defined a ‘Best Train Ride’ as having to be long and thus I include a trip from Norwich to Berney Arms in East Anglia in England.
 It is just 16 miles and takes 30 minutes.
 There are a handful of trains daily each way.
-Disclosure: In my twenties I lived in Norwich for a short time and came to appreciate this provincial and charming English town.
+Disclosure: In my twenties I lived in Norwich for a short time and came to appreciate this provincial and charming English city.

-Norwich has a cathedral, complete with lovely grounds, a castle, a quirky market on a sloped square and, allegedly a pub for every day of the year (a bit doubtful on veracity of this but what the heck).
+Norwich has a cathedral, complete with lovely grounds, a castle, a quirky market on a sloped square and, allegedly a pub for every day of the year (a bit doubtful on veracity of this claim, but what the heck).
 East Anglia is famed for its Real Ales in any case.
 Just across the river on the east side of town is the Station from where your adventure to Berney Arms will commence.
 Berney Arms is in the Broads; a network of leisure waterways, renown for their beauty and wildlife.

 Now the exciting part about Berney Arms station is that it is one of just 2-3 stations in Britain that is only reached by rail.
 It is quite simply a very short, single platform in the apparent middle of nowhere.
 As it is flat all the walks in any direction might be classed as ‘easy’ (except that they might be muddy and mightily exposed – especially if the wind is from the east and straight off the Russian Ural Mountains!).
 In the main direction you will come to the famed Berney Arms Pub.